Discovery Kids (Latin America)

 The channel is divided into six live feeds: Pan-regional, Colombia, Southern (plus a Chilean subfeed), Mexico and Brazil, each with their own HD simulcast feeds.
 Until 2019, the channel had an HD version of the channel with different schedules broadcasting to all of Latin America.
-The network is also available in the Caribbean and Puerto Rico, alongside several islands in the Americas, such as Barbados, Grenada, and Jamaica.
-Discovery Kids is a 24/7 children's channel, with no nighttime block in between.
+The network is also available in the Caribbean alongside several islands in the Americas, such as Barbados, Grenada, Jamaica and Puerto Rico.

-The channel was known in the mid-2000s to 2010s for its mascots, most notably, Doki and Mundi, which received merchandise and music videos, alongside a CD named Cantemos con Doki.
-The channel was also known in the mid-2010s to 2020s for airing Peppa Pig, becoming a major trend in Latin America.
-In 2003, analytics reveal that the channel's audience was 56% female and 44%, male.
-Adult females aged between 25 and 49 years are also part of the audience, representing a total of 49%, as they are commonly the parents of the channel's main demographic.

 History

 The Beginning era (1996–2002)

 On 1 November 1996, the channel launched and programming was aimed for older children and preschoolers.
 Preschool programming aired in the mornings, while shows for older children aired in the afternoons-evenings.
 The channel was originally named Discovery Kids Channel, but was shortened to simply Discovery Kids in official promos and bumpers.
 Its slogan was "Discovery Kids is not an infants channel, it's a kids channel!".
 The logo originally showed a white stick figure jumping on a red background.

 In 1998, Discovery Kids changed its name, with the word "channel" getting dropped.
 The logo got updated, now being a planet with a ring underneath it.
 Its new slogan "Baterías incluidas" made its debut.